micmejia/bible-dump/NKJV/Luke/Luke 23.md

 and saying, "If You are the King of the Jews, save Yourself."

 ###### 38
-And an inscription also was [^i]written over Him in letters of Greek, Latin, and Hebrew: THIS IS THE KING OF THE JEWS.
+And an inscription also was written over Him in letters of Greek, Latin, and Hebrew: THIS IS THE KING OF THE JEWS.

 ###### 39
-Then one of the criminals who were hanged blasphemed Him, saying, [^j]"If You are the Christ, save Yourself and us."
+Then one of the criminals who were hanged blasphemed Him, saying, "If You are the Christ, save Yourself and us."

 ###### 40
 But the other, answering, rebuked him, saying, "Do you not even fear God, seeing you are under the same condemnation?